jlmelville/sneer/docs/dynamic-hssne.md

-As mentioned in the [gradients](gradient.html) page, although the original HSSNE paper doesn't include an exponential decay factor in its expression, it's easy to add it:
+As mentioned in the [gradients](gradient.html) page, although the original HSSNE paper doesn't include an exponential decay factor in its expression, it's easy to add it.
+For completeness, instead of fixing $\beta$ to a global value, we'll allow it to be different for each point, as is done for the input probabilities, so we'll label it $\beta_i$:

 $$w_{ij} = \frac{1}{\left(\alpha \beta_{i} f_{ij} + 1\right)^{\frac{1}{\alpha}}}$$

-Because $\beta_i$ is constant, the effect on the gradient is minimal:
+The effect on the gradient is minimal:

 $$
 \frac{\partial w_{ij}}{\partial \alpha}